Ingram scores 49, Pelicans end Jazz’s 10-game winning streak

-Fans were angry with an unusual foul call that allowed Utah to force overtime with .2 seconds left, but the way the Pelicans responded sent them home happy.

-Ingram scored five of his career-high 49 points in the extra period, and the Pelicans stopped the Jazz’s 10-game win streak with a 138-132 victory Thursday night.
+NEW ORLEANS (AP)Brandon Ingram scored a career-high 49 points, and the New Orleans Pelicans stopped the Utah Jazz’s 10-game win streak with a 138-132 victory Thursday night.

-“To come back after that, my teammates were still locked in and we wanted it more than the other team tonight,” said Ingram, who also had three assists in OT.
-“We stepped up in all areas and we were able to pull it out.”

-Teammates playfully doused Ingram with water in the locker room after the latest of a slew of prolific performances this season.

-The 22-year-old Ingram has scored at least 30 points nine times this season — three times against Utah — and his 25.8 points per game leads the club that he joined this offseason when he was included in a trade that sent Anthony Davis to the Los Angeles Lakers.

-“He’s come into his own.
-It’s Brandon Ingram time now,” said guard Lonzo Ball, who also was part of the Davis trade.
-“Since I’ve known him, he’s been a confident person.
-But this whole year, he’s been on a whole other level.
-Obviously, he’s our go-to guy on this team and we trust him.”

-Utah led 132-127 on Bojan Bogdanovic’s 3 with 2:28 remaining, but went scoreless the rest of the way.
+Utah led 132-127 on Bojan Bogdanovic’s 3 with 2:28 to go in overtime, but went scoreless the rest of the way.
 The Pelicans scored 11 straight on layups by Derrick Favors and E’Twaun Moore and seven free throws.

 Favors finished with 21 points, 11 rebounds and three blocks against his former team.
 Moore had 16 points for New Orleans, which has won 10 of 14 and has two games to play before the NBA’s top overall draft choice, Zion Williamson, is slated to make his Pelicans debut on Wednesday night.